IBM/universal-connectors/filter-plugin/logstash-filter-s3-guardium/README.md

    disabled.
 After it is validated, it appears in the Configure Universal Connector page.

-## Configuring the Amazon S3 over Cloudwatch_logs in Guardium Insights
+## Configuring the Amazon S3 over Cloudwatch_logs in Guardium Data Security Center

-To configure this plug-in for Guardium Insights, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)
+To configure this plug-in for Guardium Data Security Center, follow [this guide.](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md)

 For the input configuration step, refer to the [CloudWatch_logs section](/docs/Guardium%20Insights/3.2.x/UC_Configuration_GI.md#configuring-a-CloudWatch-input-plug-in).